ack-solutions/expo-template/docs/design-standards.md

 ## 7. Layout Rules

-- Build responsive layouts by default.
+- Build responsive layouts by default that support all devices.
-- Keep page structure predictable.
-- Use shared layout patterns across pages.

-### Common Layout Pattern

-- page header
-- summary or actions area
-- main content section
-- supporting sections if needed

 ### Rules